How to apply for the payment of tax arrears and future tax obligations in instalments?

 Sometimes we might ask for a security to ensure the payment of tax liabilities.
 In such cases we prefer a registered security over movables established in favor of the state or a mortgage (the expert’s opinion not older than 3 months must be added in order to establish the value of the security provided).

-If your application for payment by instalments is submitted via the e-services, the procedural documents relating to the request for payment of tax liabilities in instalments are deemed to be delivered to you as of the time of making them available in the e-MTA.
-In other cases, the e-MTA will also be the primary delivery channel and you receive a notification of the delivery of documents by email or text message.
+If your application for payment by instalments is submitted via the e-services, the procedural documents relating to the request for payment of tax liabilities in instalments are deemed to be delivered to you at the time of making them available in the e-MTA.
+In other cases, the e-MTA will also be the primary channel of delivery and you receive a notification of the delivery of documents by email or by a text message.
 If only a postal address is known to the tax authority, the documents will be sent by post and the delivery of documents is conducted pursuant to the procedure provided for in Chapter 4 of the TA.

 Can the tax authority deny a request for payment in instalments?